Employment Opportunities in Summer Recreation

 - Minimum age is 16.

-- Candidates must successfully complete the lifeguard practical exam of the New York State Department of Environmental Conservation (DEC) or the New York State Office of Parks, Recreation and Historic Preservation (OPRHP).
+- Candidates must successfully complete the lifeguard qualifying procedure of the New York State Department of Environmental Conservation (DEC) or the New York State Office of Parks, Recreation and Historic Preservation (OPRHP).
 The DEC and OPRHP are two separate state agencies that hire lifeguards.
-By accepting each others test results, the two agencies are working together to provide candidates with more testing opportunities throughout New York State.
+By accepting each other's qualifying procedure results, the two agencies are working together to provide candidates with more qualifying procedure opportunities throughout New York State.
 For further information about employment at a particular facility, please contact the region most convenient for you.
 For further information about employment as a lifeguard at an OPRHP facility, please visit their web site (see Links Leaving DEC's Website at right).

 - New candidates must undergo an interview by regional staff; the purpose of which is to evaluate an individual's maturity, related work, or other experience along with the ability to communicate and demonstration of job related knowledge.
 The interview will be conducted without regard to sex, race, color, creed or national origin, marital status or physical or mental disability that does not relate to the ability to perform the duties of the position.

 - After receiving a conditional offer of employment, each candidate will be required to submit a current New York State Department of Environmental Conservation "Medical Standards and Examination Findings" form with a physician's certification that the candidate is physically capable of performing lifeguard duties.
-A minimum of 20/40 uncorrected vision in each eye is required.
+As per the new Agency standard, lifeguard candidates must meet the vision requirement of 20/70 uncorrected vision in both eyes and be correctable to the 20/40 standard.
+Candidates tested at a vision level below 20/40 in either one or both eyes must correct to a minimum of 20/40 with 20/20 preferred.
 If there is any question concerning a candidate's physical status, the returning lifeguard will be required to complete a standard medical examination.
 All medical records will be held in confidence.

-- All lifeguards will be required to attend an 8-hour lifeguard orientation program.
+- All lifeguards will be required to attend a lifeguard orientation program.
 Dates and locations will be announced at a later date.
 All candidates will be required to bring copies of certifications to the orientation.

-- Pre-registration for all lifeguards taking the DEC exam.
-All lifeguards wishing to take the DEC exam must pre-register with the central office no later than one week prior to the scheduled exam.
-Any lifeguard who fails to pre-register and shows up for the exam will not be allowed to participate if the examiner to testee ratio has been met.
-DEC will only allow five OPRHP guards to test at each exam.
-Only pre-registered OPRHP guards will have their test results forwarded to OPRHP.
-In the event of an exam cancellation you will be notified.
-We will not call you to remind you of the exam - it is your responsibility to get to the exam and to be on time.
+- Pre-registration for all lifeguards taking the DEC qualifying procedure.
+All lifeguards wishing to take the DEC qualifying procedure must pre-register with the Central Office no later than one week prior to the scheduled qualifying procedure.
+Any lifeguard who fails to pre-register and shows up for the qualifying procedure will not be allowed to participate if the examiner to testee ratio has been met.
+DEC will only allow five OPRHP guards to test at each qualifying procedure.
+Only pre-registered OPRHP guards will have their results forwarded to OPRHP.
+In the event of a qualifying procedure cancelation you will be notified.
+We will not call you to remind you of the qualifying procedure - it is your responsibility to get to the qualifying procedure and to be on time.
 The contact number for pre-registration is 518-457-2500 ext. #1.
 You may also e-mail us

 For more information and a schedule of testing dates and locations, contact: